ci-companeros/lazydog/README.md

 >
 > *Output*: The finished user interface with a polished look and feel, ready for final deployment.

+The platform has a modern design with a focus on usability and accessibility.
+The color scheme and typography were carefully selected to maintain readability, while responsive design ensures usability across different device types.

 <details>
 <summary><b>Color scheme</b></summary><br>